nfbeier/HusseinLab_UltrafastPlasmaScience/README.md

 Development of linear translation stations controlled by the Newport XPS D4 system.

 -- Developed by Shubho Mohajan and Ying Wan

+#pyFROG

+Development of ultrafast pulse measurement Frequency Resolved Optical Gating (FROG) diagnostic for use with the Spitfire laser system.
+Currently the software controls the Newport XPS and a Thorlabs CCS200 spectrometer

+-- Developed by Nick Beier

+#DAQ

+Development of real-time data acquisition and analysis scripts.
+Currently fielded at the ALLS facility in Quebec.
+Watchdog scripts are used to pull data from remote desktops before being combined into a single file system.

+--Developed by Nick Beier